How to spot a pattern of denials in the #MeToo movement

 When Brett Kavanaugh denied sexual assault allegations, attacked his accuser's memory, and then described himself as being the victim of a conspiracy — several psychologists knew what they were seeing: DARVO.

-DARVO stands for deny, attack, and reverse victim order.
+DARVO stands for deny, attack, and reverse victim and offender.
 The term was coined by a research team at the University of Oregon and the University of California, Santa Cruz, who identified the pattern alleged abusers use to deflect attention away from themselves and back to the person making the accusation.

 University of Oregon psychology professor and Stanford fellow Jennifer Freyd, said that the reason it gets used frequently is that it works.